openspatial/openspatial-iOS-SDK/README.md

 3. Press the "Subscribe to Events' in the Example App
 4. Play with buttons, tactiles, slider, etc. on the emulator app and watch for logs for events

+Please vist out [Developer Portal](http://developer.nod.com) for more detailed instructions and tutorials.

 ## Open Spatial SDK for Android

 For information on Open Spatial SDK for Android see (https://github.com/openspatial/android-sdk)